Machine Relations

 The earned media mechanism that has always driven brand authority in human-read publications is the same mechanism that drives brand authority in AI-read publications.
 AI search engines like ChatGPT, Perplexity, and Gemini do not invent their recommendations.
 They pull from the same sources that have shaped business opinion for decades: Forbes, TechCrunch, Reuters, Bloomberg, and the rest of the publication tier that journalists and editors have built credibility in over years.

 The data supports this.
 Muck Rack's analysis of over one million links cited by ChatGPT found that 89% of those citations originated from earned media.
 PR always got earned media right.
-Third-party credibility in respected publications was always the most powerful trust signal that existed.
+Third-party credibility in respected publications was always the most powerful trust signal.
 What changed is the reader.
 The same placement that influenced a human evaluator reading TechCrunch in 2020 now influences the AI system that a human buyer consults in 2026 before ever reaching TechCrunch directly.

 For AI companies, this convergence carries a particular implication.
 You are selling to buyers who trust AI recommendations, in a market where AI recommendations are determined by earned media, in a space where most competitors have not yet made the investment in earned media infrastructure.
-The companies that understand this dynamic and act on it now are building a citation moat that compounds over time.
-The companies that do not are optimizing for a distribution landscape that is being replaced under their feet.

 Do AI companies need different AI PR software than companies in other sectors?

 The software mechanics are the same.
 The evaluation criteria differ.
 AI companies need editorial networks with strong concentration in technology and AI publications specifically: TechCrunch, Wired, VentureBeat, MIT Technology Review, and similar outlets.
 A software that places effectively in healthcare or finance publications but lacks those technology relationships is a poor fit for an AI-native company.
-The publication match to your query category is the single most important factor.

 How many earned media placements does an AI company need to appear in AI search results?

 There is no single threshold.
 The citation pattern research shows that frequency in high-authority publications correlates with AI search mentions, but the relationship is not linear.
 A handful of placements in Tier 1 publications typically produces more citation authority than dozens of placements in lower-authority outlets.
-The goal is coverage in the specific publications that AI engines are already pulling from for technology queries in your category.

 Can an AI company use AI PR software alongside other marketing channels?